nicholaspung/frontend/README.md

-# Lambda School NeXt
+# Prod VaLid

-You can find the deployed project at [https://www.lambdaschoolnext.com/](https://www.lambdaschoolnext.com/).
+You can find the deployed project at [https://prod-valid.netlify.com/](https://prod-valid.netlify.com/).

 ## Contributors